The can't talk, eating bit

 This is the bit where we humble brag about how Melbourne is home to the best (and most unique) dining experiences.
 We’re an utterly food-obsessed city, with a dynamic and exhilarating restaurant scene that’s so fast-paced it’s almost impossible to keep up with.

 Melbourne chefs are at the forefront of doing things differently, pioneering all the weird and wonderful ways to create mind-boggling taste explosions for curious diners to savour.
-So, loosen your belt and strap yourself in as we delve into nine of the quirkiest Melbourne dining experiences that will shake up your senses and reinvigorate the palate.
+So, loosen your belt and strap yourself in as we delve into the most unique Melbourne dining experiences that will shake up your senses and reinvigorate the palate.

 1. Panda Hot Pot